hyphenOs/hyphenos-site-nikola/posts/2021/rust-performance-first-steps.md

 # Iteration 2 - Flattening the Vector

 This `Vec<Vec<u8>>` can be avoided by using a 'flattened' vector and thus avoiding the flattening cost.
 This iteration was tried next.
 This helped improve the performance quite a bit, nearly twice for the worst performing case and by about 20-30 percent in other cases.
 This was understandable because in the other cases there were not as many compressions and hence that part of the code was not getting hit often.
-Also, instead of allocating a `Vec` with no capacity and growing it, some `capacity` was reserved, which helped as well.
+Also, instead of allocating a `Vec` with no capacity and growing it, some `capacity` was reserved, nearly a fourth of performance improvement was due to 'reserve'ing the vector.

 The actual code for this [implementation can be found here](https://github.com/gabhijit/scalpel/blob/891355f8ec7de38c778e11fbdfdfb328927a2237/src/layers/dns.rs#L90){:target="\_blank"}.